Roofing contractors in

 Meet Experience Requirements

-Document 4 years of journeyman-level roofing experience or equivalent combination of experience and education.
-Gather employment records, contracts, and supervisor verification letters.
+Document 4 years of journeyman-level roofing experience OR equivalent combination of education and experience.
+Gather employment records, tax returns, and employer verification letters.

-File application with California State License Board (CSLB) including experience documentation, fingerprints, and $330 application fee.
+Complete application with California Contractors State License Board.
+Include experience documentation, fingerprints, and $330 application fee.
 Processing takes 4-6 weeks.

 Obtain Insurance and Bond

-Secure required insurance coverage and $25,000 contractor bond.
-Submit proof of insurance and bond to CSLB before license issuance.
+Secure $25,000 contractor bond and general liability insurance minimum $1 million.
+Submit proof to CSLB before license issuance.

 About This Market